 - Fields of type

-in Java may be used in conjunction with JPA with the help of@javax.persistence.Enumerated
+enumin Java may be used in conjunction with JPA with the help of@javax.persistence.Enumerated.Example (Java)

 @javax.persistence.Column(name = "FIRE_TRUCK_STATUS")